Snow helps wrap up below-average wildfire season in US West

 Wet fall weather has tamped down on the blazes, Gardetto said.
 The Northwest and Northern Rockies have seen a series of storms packing rain and snow, helping end the wildfire season.

-Snow fell this week in Washington, Oregon, Montana, Wyoming and Northern California.
+Snow fell this week in Washington, Oregon, Montana, Wyoming, Colorado and Northern California.
 It covered Old Faithful on Monday in Yellowstone National Park, where large wildfires were active this summer.
 And about a foot of snow fell in western Wyoming at elevations as low as 7,000 feet.

 However, snow totals are hard to come by because most of it has fallen in less populated mountain areas, according to Monica Traphagan, a National Weather Service meteorologist in Salt Lake City.